 Detailed Corridor Study Needed (DCSN).
 Many study segments present minimal opportunity for improving bicycling conditions through the identified roadway retrofit strategies discussed above.
-Specific bicycling-related improvements to these segments (the 30 miles representing the remaining 21% of the study network) will require extensive and detailed operational-level investigations of the constraints and opportunities along these corridors.
-Several specific options for these roads (including sidepaths, bike boulevards, and shared lane marking, or "sharrows") are discussed in the next chapter of this Bicycle Master Plan.
+Specific bicycling-related improvements to these segments (the 29 miles representing the remaining 20% of the study network) will require extensive and detailed operational-level investigations of the constraints and opportunities along these corridors.
+Several specific options for these roads (including sidepaths, bike boulevards, and shared lane marking, or "sharrows") are discussed in Chapter 5 of this Bicycle Master Plan.